-UCSF implements a non-systemwide Faculty Family-Friendly policy to provide faculty a childbearing and childrearing (CBCR) leave benefit, which are assessed separately and is not included in the chart above.
-The assessment rate is in addition to the CBR at .70% of requested salary for faculty effective July 1, 2022 and forward.
-The faculty CBCR is an allowable benefit as provided in 2 CFR § 200.431 and 2 CFR § 200.437 as this leave is provided under established published policies and are allocated equitably and consistently to both federal and non-federal activities.
+UCSF implements a non-systemwide Faculty Family-Friendly policy to provide faculty with a Childbearing and Childrearing (CBCR) leave benefit, which is assessed separately and is not included in the chart above.
+The CBCR assessment rate is 0.8% of requested salary for faculty and is not included in the CBR.
+The faculty CBCR leave is an allowable benefit as provided in 2 CFR § 200.431 and 2 CFR § 200.437 as this leave is provided under established published policies and are allocated equitably and consistently to both federal and non-federal activities.
 This benefit cost is assessed separately from the CBR for financial management to prevent the faculty’s current funding to pay for the entire leave at one time.
 The rate is reviewed annually and adjusted accordingly based on benefits used during the year.

 Childbearing leave is granted to faculty who are members of the UCSF Health Sciences Compensation Plan (HSCP), for the purpose of childbirth and recovery or related medical conditions.
 Childbearing leave is provided to a faculty member for the period of time before, during and after childbirth.

 Childrearing leave is the time a UCSF HSCP faculty member, who is a non-birth parent, is on leave to bond with or care for any child(ren) who becomes a member of their family through birth, adoption, or foster care placement.

-Fringe Benefit Rates – Office of Sponsored Research
+Determining/Calculating Fringe Benefit Rates – Office of Sponsored Research